-10 mistakes to avoid when buying your first home
+10 common mistakes to avoid when buying your first home

 Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 When you’re talking about life’s major milestones, buying your first home is right up there.
 You’ll become addicited to property sites, Pinterest will become your new best friend and your weekends will be booked up with viewings.

 However, buying a property is a complex process.
 From applying for a mortgage to sorting out removals, there are a number of hoops to jump through before you can get settled in your new home.